hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `virtual_network_id` - (Optional) The ID of a Virtual Network where this Databricks Cluster should be created.

+* `prepare_encryption` - (Optional) Boolean value.
+If true, prepare the workspace for encryption.
+Enables the Managed Identity for managed storage account.

+* `infrastructure_encryption_enabled` - (Optional) Boolean value.
+If true, DBFS root file system has secondary layer of encryption with platform managed keys enabled for data at rest.

 ~> **NOTE** Databricks requires that a network security group is associated with public and private subnets when `virtual_network_id` is set.
 Also, both public and private subnets must be delegated to `Microsoft.Databricks/workspaces`.

 ## Attributes Reference